A personal statement can be included as part of your application. For some courses it forms a part of the assessment process.

 Provide a brief summary outlining your reasons for choosing this course.

-MA in Linguistics (by research)
+MA Linguistics (by research)

-All other Research Programmes
+All other research courses

 As you are applying for a research degree you may wish to demonstrate your academic or clinical background and experience and motivation for your specific research topic.